docker/docs/ee/ucp/swarm/use-secrets.md

 Assign a unique name to the secret and set its value.
 You can optionally define a permission label so that other users have permission to use this secret.
-Also note that a service and secret must have the same permission label (or both must have no permission label at all) in order to be used together.
+Also note that a service and secret must have the same permission label, or both must have no permission label at all, in order to be used together.

-In this example our secret is named `wordpress-password-v1`, to make it easier to track which version of the password our services are using.
+In this example, the secret is named `wordpress-password-v1`, to make it easier to track which version of the password our services are using.